 It may seem counterintuitive to eat more throughout the day when trying to lose weight, but eating balanced meals with protein, fiber and fat every three to four hours will prevent overeating at night and help you end the day in a calorie deficit instead of a calorie surplus.
 And add a midafternoon snack with fiber and protein, such as an apple with peanut butter, so you don't show up to the kitchen starving at 5 p.m. and overdo it on snacks before dinner.

-"Don't snack straight out of the bag or box," says Ruth Houston, author of the upcoming book Eat Smart and Lose Weight: Scientifically Proven Ways to Lose Weight without Diets or Exercise.
+"Don't snack straight out of the bag or box," says Ruth Houston, author of Eat Smart and Lose Weight: Scientifically Proven Ways to Lose Weight without Diets or Exercise.
 "You risk losing track of how much you've eaten.
-Measure out one portion for yourself (maybe two).
-And put the box or bag away and let that be it."
+Houston recommends that you serve your snack on a plate "and put the box or bag away and let that be it."

 Eating chips straight out of the bag leads to mindless eating, especially if you're doing it while also scrolling on your phone or watching TV.
 Before you know it, you could consume a meal's worth of calories.
 "Instead of mindlessly snacking, make a plan for what your evening snack will include (think produce and protein for filling you up and keeping you satisfied) and savor it.
 Turn off the TV and phone and just eat," says registered dietitian Julia Stevens, M.P.H., RDN, CPT.

-A 2021 study in the American Journal of Clinical Nutrition linked late-night eating to impaired weight-loss efforts and raised triglycerides.
+A 2021 study published in the American Journal of Clinical Nutrition linked late-night eating to impaired weight-loss efforts and raised triglycerides.
 The later you stay up, the more hours there are to eat.
-Plus, most people don't reach for the healthiest of snacks late at night.
+Plus, most people don't reach for the healthiest snacks late at night.
 Of course if you feel hungry, you should eat.
-But setting a bedtime can help prevent nighttime noshing that might be keeping the scale from budging.
+But setting a bedtime can help prevent nighttime noshing that might keep you from losing weight.
 "When you lack structure in your bedtime routine or stay up too late at night, that leaves more time to snack—whether that's out of boredom or just plain habit.
 Instead, set a timer every night to remind yourself to wind down, and keep Netflix bingeing to a minimum," says Melissa Mitri, M.S., RDN, a registered dietitian and owner of Melissa Mitri Nutrition LLC.

-Not getting enough sleep can also lead to eating more the next day, according to a new study in the Journal of the Academy of Nutrition and Dietetics.
+According to a 2021 study in the Journal of the Academy of Nutrition and Dietetics, not getting enough sleep can also lead to eating more the next day.
 Researchers found that people who got less than seven hours of sleep per night ate more snacks the next day than those who got more than seven hours of sleep.
 And the snacks were higher in calories and lower in nutrients (think: chips, cookies and soft drinks).
-This is partly due to a rise in the hormones cortisol and ghrelin, which increase the next day when you don't get enough sleep.
+This is partly due to a rise in cortisol and ghrelin hormones, which increase the next day when you don't get enough sleep.

-"Aim to put your phone away an hour before bedtime," says chef and registered dietitian Julie Andrews, M.S., RDN, CD, FAND.
+"Aim to put your phone away an hour before bedtime," says chef and registered dietitian Julie Andrews, M.S., RDN.
 "It's tempting to catch up on social media or reply to emails before bed, but the blue light can make it difficult to fall asleep.
 Try a short meditation or drink some decaf tea to help settle down for a good night's rest."

 It can be tempting to skip carbohydrates (or other food groups) at dinner, but if your dinner doesn't fill you up, you'll find yourself rummaging through the cabinets a couple of hours later.
 "When you don't have a balanced dinner, you'll probably end up consuming a lot more calories (and not the nutritious kind!) once your hunger catches up to you," says Mitri.